The Daily Dose/Tuesday, May 13, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a good day in the sack.
+The Diary of a Nobody – Sparrow walks the hotel.
 Today’s Diary.

 ———